sigasi/sigasi_insights/content/manual/common/views.md

 With **Net Search**, you can find *loads* and *drivers* of a net.
 A *net* is defined as a signal or port and all other signals and ports that are directly connected to it.
-The *loads* are where you read the value of the net and the drivers are where you write to this net.
+The *loads* are where you read the value of the net, and the drivers are where you write to this net.

 To find the entire net of a signal or port, place your cursor on the identifier and right-click.
 Now select **Find Net**.
 Alternatively, you